-NABP’s DMEPOS Accreditation Program Offers Pharmacies Expert, Reliable Service
+NABP’s DMEPOS Pharmacy Accreditation Program Offers Pharmacies Expert, Reliable Service

 The Centers for Medicare & Medicaid Services (CMS) mandates that certain suppliers of DMEPOS must attain accreditation to obtain or maintain Medicare billing privileges.
 NABP DMEPOS accreditation ensures that your pharmacy meets CMS program standards.

-NABP’s DMEPOS accreditation program is best suited to pharmacies that distribute DMEPOS products and services that fall within NABP’s scope of accreditation.
+NABP’s DMEPOS Pharmacy Accreditation program is best suited to pharmacies that distribute DMEPOS products and services that fall within NABP’s scope of accreditation.